Interview with Jean-Thomas Rouzin, co-founder and CEO of Woosmap, the European leader in location-based search APIs and an indoor mapping pioneer.

 Protecting personal data is very important to us.
 Our platform does not collect any personal data and all Woosmap services comply with the General Data Protection Regulation (GDPR).

-We provide solutions to meet our clients’ varying needs in terms of geolocation, from geofencing and geolocation of payments to navigation assistance within a private space, otherwise known as indoor mapping.
+We provide solutions to meet our clients’ varying needs in terms of geolocation, from geofencing to navigation assistance within a private space, otherwise known as indoor mapping.

 Over the past decade, various companies including Google Maps have worked hard to improve the digital experience of GPS navigation in public spaces.
 We all use our smartphones to arrive safe and sound (and, ideally, on time).
 However, guidance always comes to an end in front of the store or the train station, at the entrance to the hotel or the theme park.
 Indoor mapping is a natural extension of traditional geolocation in various types of premises, providing users with an impressive level of precision and various additional services.